paul/blog.theamazingrando.com/posts/2008/were-looking-for-a-ruby-developer.markdown

-Title: We're looking for a Ruby Developer
+#We're looking for a Ruby Developer

 We're looking for another Ruby & Web developer at my company, [Absolute Performance](http://absolute-performance.com).
 Here's the job description.
 [Email me](mailto:psadauskas@gmail.com) and/or [my boss](mailto:ewc@absolute-performance.com) if you're interested, and want to work in beautiful Boulder, CO, at an awesome company.